Causes and Types Of Edwards Syndrome in India: Trisomy 18 Treatment Options

 – A small number of children survive till adolescence but with medical and developmental disorders.

-After careful prenatal diagnosis, if the parents decide to continue the pregnancy, they’re made aware of the medical complications of having an Edwards syndrome baby.
+After careful prenatal diagnosis, if the parents decide to continue the pregnancy, they’re made aware of the medical complications of having a baby with trisomy 18.
 In fact, several health professionals can assist you in dealing with this condition to help in improving the quality of life.

 Let’s learn about some measures that the doctors often adopt in such cases:

-After the diagnosis of Edwards’ syndrome, the primary focus of the doctors is to do their best to reduce the occurrence of its debilitating symptoms.
+After the diagnosis, the primary focus of the doctors is to do their best to reduce the occurrence of its debilitating symptoms.
 Due to their severe nature, parents probably need help from different health specialists to care for the child.

-Cardiac failure is the principal cause of sudden death in babies with Edwards syndrome.
+Cardiac failure is the principal cause of sudden death in babies with Trisomy 18.

 The child may also require supportive treatment like physiotherapy and occupational therapy.
 Problems with the neurological system and muscle tone severely affect the child’s motor skills.
 The doctors suggest supportive-treatment to improve their daily life.